Student and Career Services

 Services for Students with Disabilities

 The University of South Carolina does everything reasonably possible in an attempt to accommodate students with disabilities in the attainment of their academic objectives.
-The Student Disability Resource Center is available to help disabled students with any problems in their campus life experience and to facilitate any adjustments that might be required.
+Its Office of Disability Services is available to help disabled students with any problems in their campus life experience and to facilitate any adjustments that might be required.
 Medical students are invited to contact:

 Columbia, SC 29208